deepdrivepl/aicity24-DDPL/README.md

 Run `/aicity/scripts/mmdet/train-mmdet-codetr.sh` to reproduce the above training strategy, but keep in mind that you may need to adjust the `load_from path` in each of the config files (as well as dataset paths if you generated the dataset yourself).
 We selected the best checkpoints for fine-tuning based on F1 score.

+## Submitted model

+Our final submitted model can be downloaded from https://archive.org/details/006-epoch-7